lhbikos/ReC_Psychometrics/docs/05-Reliability.md

 * *omegaSem()* reports both EFA and CFA solutions
   - We will use the *omegaSem()* function

 Note that in our specification, we indicate there are two factors.
-We do not tell it (anywhere!) what items belong to what factors (think, *subscales*).
+We do not tell it what items belong to what factors (think, *subscales*).
 One test will be to see if the items align with their respective factors.

 ```r
 psych::omegaSem(LGBTQT1, nfactors = 2)